waii-ai/waii-mcp-hands-on-lab/lab-docs/1_configuring_waii_mcp_server.md

 For example, if
   - `which uv` returns `/usr/local/bin/uv`
   - `pwd` returns `/Users/waii_hands_on_lab/waii-mcp-hands-on-lab`
+  - We provide the api key: `xxx123`
-Your configuration would look like:
+Your complted configuration file should be:
 ```json
 {
     "mcpServers": {